Income Protection Insurance For Contractors

 - Failure to do your job or a similar one that you are qualified for

-- The failure to undertake your actual job
+- The inability to undertake your actual job

 Should you specify this in your policy, the highest level of coverage (and most expensive) is the inability to do your job.